rexionmars/AuRA-Vision/README.md

 ## The project
-AuRA Vision is an lasses that implement computer vision to assist visually impaired individuals through auditory instructions.
+Hypr Vision is an lasses that implement computer vision to assist visually impaired individuals through auditory instructions.
 ️